 - 1 28-oz can crushed tomatoes

-- 1/2 cup red wine
+- 1/2 cup red wine on the drier side

 - 3/4 tsp dried oregano

 - Add 1 tsp of olive oil to a large pan and heat over medium heat.
 Add smoked sausage slices in a single layer and cook for 3-4 minutes, or until bottom sides are browned.
 Flip and cook the other sides until browned.
 Remove the browned sausage slices to a paper towel-lined plate.
 Repeat this process until all of the sausage is cooked.